Fintona: Fintona Pearses GAA Club

 Fintona Pearses GAA club was founded in late 1916 and first played competitive Gaelic football games a year later.
 There was already a GAA club in Fintona at the time, the Davitts, which was founded in 1907 and won the Tyrone Senior Football Championship in 1914 but the Davitts folded not long after the Pearses club started, whom themselves went on to win a Tyrone SFC title in 1938.
 The current club is based at its own grounds just outside the town on the Tattymoyle Road in the townland of Tonnaghbane, named St. Lawrence's Park which has undergone substantial redevelopment since the early 1990s which today includes two full-size pitches (one with floodlights), a smaller training pitch, a clubhouse with four changing rooms and two stands (one roofed).
-Gaelic Football teams are fielded at adult & underage levels along with hurling teams at underage levels.
+Gaelic football teams are fielded at adult and underage levels along with hurling teams at underage levels.
 A Ladies Gaelic Football club of the same name, fielding teams at adult and underage levels, also play their games at the same ground.

+In 2023, the Senior Men's Gaelic Football team won the Tyrone Junior Football Championship after defeating Drumragh in the final in Healy Park, Omagh by 1-10 (13 pts) to 0-12 (12 pts) after extra time.

 Fintona Swifts Football Club

 Fintona Swifts are a Junior Football Club that was originally founded in the early 1990s and affiliated to the Fermanagh & Western FA.
 Up until the 2010/11 season the team did not have a home ground in the village and was forced to play their 'home' games elsewhere, normally in Omagh.
-After years of discussions and stalling, the club finally had a permanent home in Fintona with a pitch based at the Ecclesville Demense opened in August 2010.
+After years of discussions and stalling, the club finally had a permanent home in Fintona with a pitch based at the Ecclesville Demesne opened in August 2010.
 In August 2015, the club was disbanded after withdrawing from the Fermanagh & Western Football League, a lack of player numbers cited as the reason for folding.
 A year later, the club was reformed and in its first season back won the Fermanagh & Western Division 3 League.
 A reserve team was reintroduced at the start of the 2019/20 season.
-For the 2021/22 season the first team will play in Division 2 of the Fermanagh and Western Football League while the reserve team will play in the corresponding Reserve Division 3 as well as entering the Fermanagh and Western FA Mulhern & Rehill cup competitions, and the IFA Junior Cup.
+For the 2025/26 season the first team will play in Division 2 of the Fermanagh and Western Football League while the reserve team will play in the corresponding Reserve Division 3 as well as entering the Fermanagh and Western FA Mulhern & Rehill cup competitions, and the IFA Junior Cup.